Dental Provider FAQ

 My patient needs a referral to another dental provider.
 Any suggestions?

-Our insured members are not required to receive approval or obtain a referral from us to see a provider.
+Our insured members are not required to receive approval or obtain a referral from us to see a general dentist or specialist.
 Members are welcome to seek treatment from any provider of their choice.

-- Sign into your secure provider account and select the Member Information tab.
+- Go online: Sign into your secure provider account and select the Member Information tab.
 In your provider account you can view detailed patient history, maximums, deductible, and claim information.

-- Submit a pretreatment estimate.
-We recommend that a pretreatment estimate be submitted for all anticipated work that is considered to be expensive by our insured members.
+- Submit a pretreatment estimate: We recommend that a pretreatment estimate be submitted for all anticipated work that is considered expensive by our insured members.
 For more information, visit How to Submit a Claim or Pretreatment Estimate.

-- Ask the insured member to bring you his or her certificate, which outlines plan benefits and limitations.
-For Scheduled Plans, the member’s certificate includes a list of the plan’s maximum allowances.
+- View the certificate: Ask the insured member to bring you his or her certificate of coverage, which outlines plan benefits and limitations.
+For schedule plans, the member’s certificate includes a list of the plan’s maximum allowances.

 Do you require preauthorizations or pretreatment estimates?

 Pretreatment estimates are the best way to determine a member’s out-of-pocket expense.
-We recommend submitting pretreatment estimates for all anticipated work that is considered to be expensive by our insured members.
+We recommend submitting pretreatment estimates for all anticipated work that is considered expensive by our insured members.

 A pretreatment estimate is not a preauthorization or guarantee of payment or eligibility; rather it is an indication of the estimated benefits available if the described procedures are performed.